-Financial, insurance, healthcare, and other institutions that wish to provide accessible account statements and other financial and personal documents to the 21.5-million (and growing) Americans experiencing vision loss can do so with the Automated Output Accessibility solution.
+Financial, insurance, healthcare, and other institutions who wish to provide accessible account statements and other financial and personal documents to the 21.5 million, and growing, Americans experiencing vision loss can do so with Actuate's PDF Accessibility Solution.
 It automates the process and avoids costly manual tagging that would otherwise be required to serve these customers.
 It is also an efficient way to avoid violating the Americans with Disabilities Act and facing costly litigation.

-Beyond the benefits the Automated Output Accessibility solution provides to institutions, it is even more beneficial to customers with vision loss.
+Beyond the benefits Actuate's PDF Accessibility Solution provides to institutions, it is even more beneficial to customers with vision loss.
 Accessible electronic documents allow these customers to independently and accurately manage their own affairs without relying on sighted assistance.
-Having to unnecessarily rely on others to manage your personal business can divulge important personal information to others, even to friends and family.
-Just as sighted people now prefer to use computers and mobile devices, rather than paper, to manage their affairs, people with vision loss prefer computers and mobile devices over traditional formats, such as audio recordings and braille.
-Less than 10 percent of blind people use braille, but nearly all of them use computers.
+Having to unnecessarily rely on others to manage your personal business can be undignified, and worse, it is dangerous to divulge important personal information to others, even to friends and family.
+Just as sighted people now prefer to use computers and mobile devices rather than paper to manage their affairs, people with vision loss prefer computers and mobile devices over traditional formats, such as audio recordings and braille.
+Less than ten percent of blind people use braille, but nearly all of them can use computers.